 When it’s winter in Salzburg, the alpine city takes on a fairytale quality.
 Aside from its charming streets and cozy cafes, few other places have an iconic castle sitting on top of a mountain.

-There are plenty of things to do in Salzburg in winter, but December is particularly delightful – thanks to all the Christmas markets in Salzburg.
+There are plenty of things to do in Salzburg in winter, but December is particularly delightful – thanks to all the Christmas markets here.
 We planned a one-week Salzburg itinerary just so we could see them all.
 Why so many days?
 We had fewer daylight hours for sightseeing, but we didn’t want to miss any of the best things to do in Salzburg.

 So here is our guide to Salzburg, Austria winter trip, based on our own experience.
 We hope it will help you see the best of this beautiful city yourself.